Modeling of $t$-channel single top-quark production at the LHC

 The $t$-channel production of a single top quark has the largest rate among all single production channels at the Large Hadron Collider.
 It occurs via electroweak charged-current coupling with a bottom quark, where the bottom quark arises from gluon splittings.
 The production can be calculated either in a factorization scheme based on 4 flavors (4FS) in the initial state or in a factorization scheme that also treats the bottom quark as a massless parton in initial hadrons (5FS).
 Critical questions arise on the use and agreement of the two heavy-quark schemes in single top quark production, with initial efforts at understanding made in Refs.~\cite{0903.0005,1203.6393,1711.02568}.
 Large theoretical uncertainties in modeling of the signals and of various measured quantities at the LHC~\cite{1702.02859,Sirunyan:2018rlu,Aaboud:2019pkc} must be addressed in view of the unprecedented precision expected in upcoming high luminosity studies at the LHC.
 One issue is whether the 4FS provides a better description of kinematic distributions than the 5FS.
 In this manuscript we address these questions with a detailed comparison of the next-to-next-to-leading (NNLO) predictions in 5FS to those at next-to-leading order (NLO) in 4FS.
-Availability of the NNLO calculation in 5FS ensures a fair comparison since the 4FS calculation is effectively an order higher than that of 5FS.
 We observe excellent agreement between 5FS and 4FS for predictions of the shapes of kinematic distributions including the transverse momentum and rapidity of the top quark.
 Predictions in the 5FS further exhibit a better convergence and strong stability against choice of QCD scales, and are superior to predictions from the 4FS evaluated at comparable orders.
 The agreement of the two schemes provides important confidence in the reliability of higher order QCD predictions at the LHC.

 Significant efforts have been made recently to improve the theoretical description of $t$-channel single top quark production.
 The NLO QCD corrections in the 5-flavor scheme are calculated in Refs.~\cite{NUPHA.B435.23,hep-ph/9603265,hep-ph/9705398,hep-ph/9807340,hep-ph/0102126, hep-ph/0207055,Sullivan:2004ie,hep-ph/0408158,hep-ph/0510224,hep-ph/0504230,1007.0893, 1012.5132,1102.5267,1305.7088,1406.4403,Carrazza:2018mix}.
 Further NNLO QCD corrections are reported in Refs.~\cite{1404.7116,Berger:2016oht,1708.09405}.
 The NLO calculation in the 4-flavor scheme is carried out in Ref.~\cite{0903.0005}.
 The NLO electroweak corrections are also calculated~\cite{1907.12586}.
 Soft gluon resummation is considered in Refs.~\cite{1010.4509,1103.2792,1210.7698,1510.06361,1801.09656,Kidonakis:2019nqa,Cao:2019uor}.
 Matching of NLO calculations to parton showers is done in the framework of POWHEG and MC@NLO Refs.~\cite{hep-ph/0512250,0907.4076,1207.5391,1603.01178}.